controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

 ## Pre-requisites

+- **Configure your HCTM environment to execute the script when an alert is raised**.

+  This is achieved via the **External Alert Management** service from the Automation API, which allows to define a script to trigger each time an alert is received.
+For more information, check the HCTM documentation for [Setting Up External Alerts](https://documents.bmc.com/supportu/controlm-saas/en-US/Documentation/Alerts.htm#SettingUpExternalAlerts) and [External Alert Management](https://docs.bmc.com/docs/saas-api/run-service-941879047.html#Runservice-alert_managementExternalAlertManagement).

 - **Create a new Event Class in BHOM**, using the definition from the [**bhom_ctm_event_class.json**](bhom_ctm_event_class.json) file.

   This event class called "**ControlMAlert**" includes all the required fields from the HCTM alert data, plus one additional field to include a link to the job that generated the alert (when applicable).
 It also inherits all fields from its parent classes "IIMonitorEvent", "MonitorEvent" and the "Event" base class (check the BHOM documentation on [Event classification and formatting](https://docs.bmc.com/docs/helixoperationsmanagement/231/event-classification-and-formatting-1160751038.html) for more details).